 Statement of Purpose – Difficulty Rating: 5/5

 This is, by far, the most important part of your application.
-It's a 2 page essay explaining why you want to go to Japan on JET.
-In the U.S. it must be maximum of two pages on standard paper, written in 12 point Arial or Times New Roman font, double spaced with 1 inch margins all around, and have your last name with the page number in the upper right.
+It's a two-page essay explaining why you want to go to Japan on JET.
+In the US it must be maximum of two pages on standard paper, written in twelve-point Arial or Times New Roman font, double spaced with one inch margins all around, and have your last name with the page number in the upper right.
 All these details matter.
 If one is incorrect, it could be grounds for rejection.

-If you described a particular condition on your Self-Assessment Medical Form, you may need to have the Physician most familiar with that condition fill out the Physician's Form.
+If you described a particular condition on your Self-Report of Medical Conditions, you may need to have the doctor most familiar with that condition fill out the Statement of Physician.
 Check your home country's embassy's website for details as to what medical conditions require this.
 Usually current treatments, mental illness, or anything that needs further explanation should be included.
-Basically, you want your Physician to write you a letter stating that you are fit to live and work overseas.
+Basically, you want your doctor to write you a letter stating that you're fit to live and work overseas.